JackMGrundy/tech-skills-scraper-and-visualizer/README.md

 a) TOR_ON: a boolean that indicates if requests will be sent through a Tor socket
 b) SLEEP_TIME: an int that indicates how many seconds to sleep between all requests
 c) SLEEP_TIME_POST_TASK: an int that indicates how many seconds to sleep after finishing a round of scraping

-3) This code is intended as a quick proof of concept.
-There are a huge number of improvements (in terms of architecture, code quality, etc.) to be made.
-I am planning on creating a web application from this concept.